 In a CDA an aircraft descends towards the airport from its cruising height in a continuous, approach with minimum thrust - rather than via the conventional series of stepped descents.
 As there are no "levelling-off" procedures, which require the thrust to maintain level flight, less fuel is consumed.
 It also leads to reduced noise.
-Implementation of CDAs has been brought forward prior to the new requirement and monitoring has shown that in 2016 just over 95% of arriving aircraft implemented a Continuous Descent Approach.
+Monitoring has shown that in 2017 almost 95% of arriving aircraft implemented a Continuous Descent Approach.